 The periods in which perfectionism develops with dominant influences of various factors are:

-FIRST CHILDHOOD – where the most important influence comes from the temperament of the child (personality), the parenting style and the influence of the whole family system.
+EARLY CHILDHOOD – where the most important influence comes from the temperament of the child (personality), the parenting style and the influence of the whole family system.

 It is interesting to note which cultures have a stronger influence on the development of perfectionism: